What is a Live Stream Producer?

 Event production

-Working closely with the director and other creative personnel to skillfully coordinate the desired virtual event landscape is one of the key tasks for a live stream producer.
+Working closely with the director and other creative personnel to skilfully coordinate the desired virtual event landscape is one of the key tasks for a live stream producer.

 In-depth knowledge of and the ability to find the optimal lighting and angle to capture a scene is a skill that will prove to be useful here.